PA

 Sample Space

 The sample space of an experiment is the set of all possible outcomes.
-For example, when flipping a coin, there are two possible outcomes: heads, H, or tails, T. Therefore, the sample space is
+For example, when flipping a coin, there are two possible outcomes: heads, H, or tails, T. The sample space of flipping a coin is

 Coin flip outcomes: Head and Tail in the sample space.